lengning/Enrichment-test/README.md

 The 7th term defines what annotation package to use.
 It could be either 'human' or 'mouse'

 The 8th term defines whether one-tailed p value should be calculated.
 If the input values are absolute values, then it should be specified as "T".
 Otherwise it should be specified as "F", in which case two-tailed p values will be calculated.
+This option is only valid in the allez implementation.

 Outputs: